-The cost sharing reduction is a federal subsidy for low and moderate income households that reduce the amount of out-of-pocket expenses, including deductibles, co-payments and co-insurance.
-In order to qualify for this subsidy, the household must purchase a silver level health plan through the state’s health insurance marketplace, not be eligible for public health coverage, that is, Medicaid, Child Health Plus, Medicare, be a U.S. citizen or lawfully present individual, and have an annual income up to 250% of the federal poverty level (FPL).
+The cost sharing reduction is a federal subsidy for low and moderate-income households that reduce the amount of out-of-pocket expenses, including deductibles, co-payments and co-insurance.
+In order to qualify for this subsidy, the household must purchase a silver level health plan through the state’s health insurance marketplace, not be eligible for public health coverage, that is, Medicaid, Child Health Plus, the Essential Plan or Medicare, be a U.S. citizen or lawfully present individual, and have an annual income between 200 and 250% of the federal poverty level (FPL).
 Once enrolled, the eligible individual/family will automatically have reduced out-of-pocket expenses (co-payments, co-insurance and deductibles).
-See below, The Cost Sharing Reduction for additional information.
+See below, The Cost Sharing Reduction, for additional information.

 THE ESSENTIAL PLAN

 The Affordable Care Act gives the states the option of creating a Basic Health Program, a health benefit for low-income residents.
 To qualify household income should be between 139% and 200% of the federal poverty level; be ineligible for public health programs, that is, Medicaid, Child Health Plus, Medicare; not have access to health insurance through an employer; be between the ages of 19 and 64; and not be incarcerated.
 Households enroll in a plan on the NY State of Health Marketplace.
 See below, Plans on the Marketplace & Who Qualifies, The Essential Plan for additional information.